BrooksLabUCSC/eVIP/README.md

 ### Required input files for eVIP Pathway analysis
 When running eVIP Pathways (using `-eVIPP`) additional files are required.

-`-JSON` JSON file created by create_pathway_JSON.py.
-Contains dictionary of pathways and the associated gene ids.
+`-gmt` .gmt file with pathways and the associated genes

 `-gtf ` Gtf file used to convert transcript counts to gene counts